Dysphagia

 If you have trouble swallowing, be sure to see a healthcare professional.
 You also may try these approaches to help ease symptoms:

-- Changing your eating habits.
+- Change your eating habits.
 Try eating smaller, more frequent meals.
 Cut your food into smaller pieces, chew food thoroughly and eat more slowly.
-If you have difficulty swallowing liquids, there are products you can buy to thicken liquids.

-- Limiting alcohol and caffeine.
+- Limit alcohol and caffeine.
 These can dry your mouth and throat, making swallowing more difficult.

 Preparing for an appointment